I consider myself to be pretty empathetic. Until I’m not.

 The dictionary definition is the ability to understand and feel what another person is feeling.
 However, if we’re going to dig deeper here (and we are), we can also break empathy down into two categories, according to the Greater Good Magazine by Berkley University.

 “Affective Empathy” is the feelings and sensations we get in response to someone else’s emotions.
 It could be feeling sad when someone tells a sad story and seems really upset by it, or it could be feeling stressed out by your friend who is freaking out about an impending storm.
 You might not fear the storm, but her reaction to it may stress you out.

 “Cognitive Empathy”, or “perspective taking”, is the ability to understand, or identify, another person’s emotions, without actually having to feel them or mirror them ourselves.

 Why Should We Be Empathetic?

 Empathy has been observed in animals, especially primates, and in our own primitive history.
-After all, it advantageous from an evolutionary standpoint that mothers be empathetic to the needs of their children, otherwise they might not survive.
+After all, it’s advantageous from an evolutionary standpoint for mothers to be empathetic to the needs of their children, otherwise they might not survive.

 It often goes hand-in-hand with compassion and is usually a strong component in altruism and charity.
 Helping others often comes from an emotional response to someone or something’s plight.
-You can understand why it’s bad/needs to change and you are moved to help.
+You can understand why it’s bad or needs to change, and you are moved to help.

-So it seems we may be hard-wired to a certain degree to help others.
-Except for one thing.
+So it seems we may be hard-wired to a certain degree to care about others–except for one thing.

 Human survival, and evolution, is based on self-preservation.
 We have to look out for ourselves, and our immediate family, so that we may continue to prosper.
 Humans are egotistical by nature, and that’s not always a negative thing.
 We are naturally going to frame our entire world and lives around ourselves because we are the one experiencing our own self at any given time.